shiftrot/droidvim/README.md

 To build the "DroidVim" application, select the "droidvim" flavor and build.

 This code is based on the "[Terminal Emulator for Android](https://github.com/jackpal/Android-Terminal-Emulator)".
-By selecting the "main" flavor, you can build the "Terminal Emulator for Android" compatible application with various functions of the DroidVim.
+By selecting the "terminal" flavor, you can build the "Terminal Emulator for Android" compatible application with various functions of the DroidVim.